krnsk0/krnsk0.dev/src/data/blog/skyscraper_1.md

   </tbody>
 </table>

-Because we're choosing to store our board as a single-dimensional array, we'll need some helpers to allow us to access our data by row and column, where we need to.
+Because we're choosing to store our board as a single-dimensional array, we'll need some helpers to allow us to access our data by row and column.
 Let's have these functions take in a row or column index, counting from zero in the top left, and return an array of indices pointing to the corresponding constraint lists.
 The caller will also need to pass in N, the size of the board.

 ```javascript
 const getCellIndicesFromRowIndex = (rowIndex, N) => {